 There are many reasons why you might need a filing extension for your taxes.
 Perhaps you've been waiting on records from multiple employers or maybe you had a significant personal event that has consumed your focus.
 Whatever the reason, the links below will help you understand what is required to extend your tax deadline.

 As one of the only two sure things in life, paying taxes is something you get to look forward to each year.
 However, with all of the changing tax laws, it's often a convoluted process and the risk of getting it wrong can be costly.
 You should speak with an expert who understands current federal and state tax laws.
-Get in touch with an experienced tax attorney near you today for a free preliminary look at your tax situation.
+Get in touch with an experienced tax attorney near you today.